Terry Donahue: Coaching career

 Donahue's UCLA teams won four Pac-10 championships and tied for another while winning three Rose Bowls (1983, 1984, and 1986).
 He was the first person to participate in the Rose Bowl as a player, assistant coach and head coach.
 He compiled a record of 8–4–1 in bowl games and was the first coach to win a bowl game in seven consecutive seasons.
 The Bruins won four New Year's Day bowl games in a row from 1983 to 1986.
 However, they made just three bowl appearances in his last seven seasons, when their record was 43–35–1 after quarterback Troy Aikman graduated following the 1988 season.
 Donahue's record was 10–9–1 against USC.
 He was inducted into the College Football Hall of Fame in 2000.
-In 2015, Donahue lamented that he "quit too early" from UCLA.
-He had wanted the program to be more aggressive to pursue a national championship, but felt that unspecified differences with UCLA athletic officials hampered his effectiveness, prompting his departure.
+In 2015, Donahue lamented that he "quit too early" from UCLA; he had wanted the program to be more aggressive to pursue a national championship, but felt that unspecified differences with UCLA athletic officials hampered his effectiveness, prompting his departure.

 In 1998, Donahue was offered an opportunity to coach in the NFL with the Dallas Cowboys.
 He would have re-united with Aikman.
 However, negotiations broke down with owner Jerry Jones, who instead hired Chan Gailey.

 Broadcasting and executive career

 Donahue was the lead college football analyst for CBS Sports from 1996 to 1998.
 He left CBS to join the San Francisco 49ers front office in 1999.
 He was hand-picked by Bill Walsh to succeed him as general manager.
 During his first two years in San Francisco, Donahue served as Walsh's director of player personnel.
 When Walsh retired in 2001, Donahue was elevated to the general manager position, which he held for four seasons.
 In his first two seasons, the 49ers were 22–10 under coach Steve Mariucci.
-However, the coach was fired after the 2002 season following a 31–6 loss to Tampa Bay in a divisional playoff game.
+However, Mariucci was fired after the 2002 season following a 31–6 loss to Tampa Bay in a divisional playoff game.
 Dennis Erickson was hired as his replacement, but he went 9–23 in two seasons, including a franchise-worst 2–14 in 2004.
 San Francisco faced salary cap issues during that span, prompting the break up of their playoff-caliber roster, while their high draft picks did not pan out.
 Donahue and Erickson were fired in January 2005.

 In 2006, Donahue became a game analyst for the NFL on Fox and worked on their Bowl Championship Series coverage as well.
 He served as an analyst on College Football Now on NFL Network.
 He was also an analyst for Dial Global.

 Donahue helped found the California Showcase in 2013.
-The annual football combine provides high school seniors and junior college sophomores the opportunity to showcase their skills to college coaches from Division II, Division III and NAIA schools.
+The free annual one-day football combine provides high school seniors and junior college sophomores the opportunity to showcase their skills to college coaches from Division II, Division III and NAIA schools.
 He was also on the board of directors of the Lott IMPACT Trophy.